mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 it's more expensive than Ionity roaming or e-mobi prices.
 Reported to be working by a PlugShare user.

-[Virta](https://virta.webapp.virtaglobal.com/) roams CSDD charging stations, but the price is even worse than when using PlugSurfing: 0,4€/min.
+[Virta](https://virta.webapp.virtaglobal.com/) roams CSDD charging stations as well, but the price is even worse than when using PlugSurfing: 0,4€/min.

 # Lithuania